 Perhaps even more exciting is the way that investment portfolio management is changing.
-Plenty of new mobile apps offer people the chance to invest whatever small sums of money they may have left over after paying bills.
+Plenty of mobile banking apps now offer people the chance to invest whatever small sums of money they may have left over after paying bills.
 Apps like Acorn, Stash, or Clink all allow users to begin stashing away small sums to begin taking advantage of the benefits of compounding interest.
-On top of that, automated investing apps have further helped make the process of selecting investments much easier and more transparent, helping attract a new generation of investors and savers to the markets.
+On top of that, automated investing apps have further helped make the process of selecting investments much easier and more transparent, helping attract a new generation of investors and savers in the markets.

-Mobile app developers can’t miss out on this opportunity.
-The financial services industry is catching up to digital revolution and the apps that are likely to become household names in the near future are likely to hit the market in the next few years.
+The explosion of mobile banking has created thousands of jobs and stands to continue to grow.
+The financial services industry is catching up to the digital revolution and the apps that are likely to become household names in the near future will continue to appear over the next few years.

 Mobile is the Future for Financial Services